k-vijayaraghavan/impedance_extend.py/docs/source/getting-started.rst

 ===================================

 Next we want to define our impedance model.
-In order to enable a wide variety of researchers to use the tool, :code:`impedance_extendpy` allows you to define a custom circuit with any combination of `circuit elements <circuit-elements.html>`_.
+In order to enable a wide variety of researchers to use the tool, :code:`impedance-extend` allows you to define a custom circuit with any combination of `circuit elements <circuit-elements.html>`_.

 The circuit is defined as a string (i.e. using :code:`''` in Python), where elements in